gp671112/WOW_addons/SimPermut/README.md

 # SimPermut

 ## Overview

 This repository is for the addon SimPermut which make a string usable by SimulationCraft with all the different permutations for the items you have in your inventory.
-This makes easy comparing stuff.
+This makes comparing stuff easy.

+Also handle talent permutation, relic comparison, crucible comparison.

+Latest updates also add talents permutations and Artifact generator, aswell as more control over the profiles created.

+Don't hesitate to go on the [SimcMinMax](https://discordapp.com/invite/tFR2uvK) Discord in the #simpermut-autosimc Channel to ask about specific stuff.

 Get it on curse : https://mods.curse.com/addons/wow/254069-simpermut

 ## How Can I Use It?

-/SimPermut

-Select the slots to permut from the dropdown on the top left.
+>**/SimPermut** [X[+Y[+Z...]]]

-Select which items you want to sim.
+- Select which items you want to sim.

-Add enchants and gems on items that don't have any (you can force replace enchant and gem by selecting the force checkbox).
+- Add enchants and gems on items that don't have any (you can force replace enchant and gem by ticking the checkbox).

-Click Generate.
+- Click Generate.

-Copy the text and paste in simc.
+- Copy the text and paste in simc.

+>**Note:**

+>You can also add parameters to pre-select an entire slot.

+>ie: /SimPermut finger+trinket

+>Will auto-select every ring and trinket and do a permutation with default parameters.

 ## AutoSimC Export

-You can now export selected gear to an AutoSimC data (settings.ini) to externalize simc string generation.
+You can now export selected gear to an **AutoSimC** data (settings.ini) to externalize simc string generation.
 For a large number of items, it will be faster.

 See [AutoSimC on GitHub](https://github.com/SimCMinMax/AutoSimC)